MattisJensen/homepage-devil-line/README.md

-# AstroPie
+# Devil-Line Windsurfing Homepage

-AstroPie is a free theme for the Astro framework, designed to provide a beautiful and functional starting point for your next restaurant or bistro website.
-Whether you're running an Italian restaurant, a cozy bistro, or any other type of dining establishment, AstroPie has you covered with its clean design and easy-to-use components.

-## 🌟 About AstroPie
+## 🌊 About

-AstroPie is perfect for restaurant owners, developers, and designers who want to quickly set up a stylish and responsive website.
-It leverages modern web technologies to ensure a smooth and performant user experience.
+Devil-Line Windsurfing homepage is your go-to platform for all things windsurfing.
+Whether you're a seasoned pro or just starting out, we've got you covered with the latest news, gear reviews, and expert tips.

 ## 🛠️ Technologies Used